PlanetScale vs CockroachDB for Solo Developers

 I've looked into PlanetScale for projects where MySQL was a requirement.
 The developer experience is genuinely polished.
 The CLI is well-designed, the dashboard is clean, and the deploy request workflow for schema changes feels like git for your database.
 Non-blocking schema changes mean you never lock your tables during a migration.

-The big downside: PlanetScale killed their free tier.
-The cheapest plan is now $39/mo, which is a tough sell when Neon and Turso offer free Postgres and SQLite alternatives.
+The big downside is that PlanetScale killed their free tier.
+There is no Hobby plan anymore.
+The cheapest entry is now a single-node Postgres database at $5/mo, and the Vitess MySQL product they are best known for starts at $39/mo, which is a tough sell when Neon and Turso offer free Postgres and SQLite alternatives.
 And by default, PlanetScale disables foreign keys because Vitess doesn't handle them well.
 For solo developers who rely on database-level constraints to catch bugs, that's a real sacrifice.

 CockroachDB Overview